How to care for leather jackets?

 - The above method provides enough protection, and is normally done twice a year.
 Yet there are situations where it would be wise to invest more on protection.
 A good candidate for this would be a white or very light color lambskin jacket.
 Protecting it well, right from the start, would make it much easier to maintain and condition later.

 Whenever more protection is needed, apply SAHARA: preferably outdoors or in a well-ventilated area and preferably wearing a mask, spray 1 or 2 thin layers of Sahara on the jacket.
-Hang to dry for 8 hours without moving the jacket (for each layer).
+Hang it to dry for 8 hours without moving the jacket (for each layer).

 - Softening - Deep Moisturizing - Thick Leather